-COVID-19 Will Take a Dramatic Toll on Washington's Economy
+Covid-19 Will Take a Dramatic Toll on Washington's Economy

 Washingtonian is keeping you up to date on the coronavirus around DC.

-Washington’s economy will stall out this year as a result of the COVID-19 pandemic, inching up just .1 percent over 2019, according to projections released today by the The Stephen S. Fuller Institute at George Mason University.
+Washington’s economy will stall out this year as a result of the Covid-19 pandemic, inching up just .1 percent over 2019, according to projections released today by the The Stephen S. Fuller Institute at George Mason University.
 Unlike previous economic pullbacks, Uncle Sam won’t be able to shield us from the pain; the region’s economy will contract for the last three quarters of the year.
 But for jittery residents, there’s also some good news: The researchers expect federal activity in Washington to fuel a stronger recovery in this region than in other parts of the country.

 Read the full report here.